kpounot/NAMDAnalyzer/README.md

 ### Options:

 - -s stride -> use to skip frames when loading a .dcd file.
 For instance if "-s 5" is provided, only the frames that are multiples of 5 will be loaded.

 ## Usage:
-The program is organized on a master class contained in NAMDAnalyzer.
+The program is organized on a master class contained in NAMDAnalyzer.Dataset.

-New files can be loaded using the importFile method.

-Each class in dataParser contains an __init__ routine, in which the file is read and data extracted.
-They contain also methods to get access to data in numpy array format, and methods to plot data in different ways.
-In addition, plotting methods accept a 'fit=True' and 'model=<modelToUse>' arguments to fit the data, which are extracted from the plot figure and fitted using scipy's curve_fit method using the given model (typically a lambda function).

-The user can also define its own selection of atoms to work with.
-For this, use the getSelection method of the master class.
-The selections can then be used with several other methods like dcdData.getSTDperAtom.

-NAMDAnalyzer contains also methods to convert trajectories to Quasi-Elastic Neutron Scattering spectra (in NAMDAnalyzer.dcdData class).
-These can be used for simulations validation with experimental data.
+#### Open and plot log file data
+To analyze log file, the following can be used:

+'''python
+    import NAMDAnalyzer as nda

+    data = nda.Dataset('20190326_fss_tip4p_prelax.out') #_Import log file

+    #_Another log file can be append to the imported one using data.logData.appendLOG() method

+    #_To plot data series using keywords given in data.logData.etitle
+    data.logData.plotDataSeries('TEMP KINETIC TOTAL')
+'''